-At June 30, 2013 the Company had a working capital deficiency of \$(17.4 million) (Dec 2012 - working capital of \$7.1 million), which consisted of \$3.0 million held in cash and short term deposits; accounts receivable of \$4.1 million (trade & others); inventory of \$5.3 million; short-term investment of \$0.4 million; and prepaid expenses of \$1.3 million.
-These amounts are offset by accounts payable of \$16.3 million, which consisted of the current portion of the Company's finance contracts payable of \$3.4 million for equipment purchases at the La Negra Mine and Shafter Mine and the short-term \$11.8 million note payable with respect to the credit facility with its concentrate buyer.
+At September 30, 2013 the Company had working capital of \$7.1 million (Dec 2012 - working capital of \$7.1 million), which consisted of \$41.7 million held in cash and short term deposits; accounts receivable of \$3.4 million (trade & others); inventory of \$7.4 million; and prepaid expenses of \$1.4 million.
+These amounts are offset by accounts payable of \$19.8 million; current portion of the Company's finance contracts payable of \$3.2 million for equipment purchases at the La Negra Mine and Shafter Mine and the short-term \$23.8 million note payable with respect to the credit facility with its concentrate buyer and the current portion of the debt financing advanced by an affiliate of Orion Mine Finance Fund 1 ("Orion") in September, 2013.

-The Company operates in a cyclical industry where historically, levels of cash flow have reflected market prices for commodities.
-Despite the current short-term liquidity challenges, the La Negra mine is a valuable long-life asset, which is currently producing significant operating cash flows for the Company.
+The Company operates in a cyclical industry where levels of cash flow have historically been correlated to market prices for commodities.
+Despite the current liquidity challenges, the La Negra mine is a valuable long-life asset, which is currently producing operating cash flows for the Company.
+The Company anticipates that the cash flow generated from the operating activities may not be sufficient to meet the Company's commitments and the Company may explore various alternative sources of financing.